pfizer-opensource/e3moldiffusion/README.md

 experiments/data/ligand/fetch_pdb_files.py:

-    - files-dir: Path the sdf files (ligands).
+    - files-dir: Path to the sdf files (ligands).
 The general naming convention is that every ligand sdf file starts with the name of the protein it's docked to followed by "-", e.g., "4erw-[...]".
 The script extracts the full protein pdb file, here 4erw.pdb
     - save-dir: Wherever you want to save the pdb files

 ```bash